anggarobo/starter-electron-forge/README.md

-### Check out other active POCs related to Electron at the following link.
+### Take a look at another active POC related to Electron at this link.

 [Electviter](https://github.com/anggarobo/electviter/)